inunotaisho/inunotaisho-angular-node/README.md

 All modules a stored in `node_modules` and `webpack` is used as a module loader.

-Make sure you have `mongodb` installed. `Redis-server` server is no longer required due to the use of `JSON Web Tokens` to handle sessions.
+Make sure you have `mongodb` installed.
 Open another terminal tab and create the desired name for your database using **Mongo Shell**.
 Run the command `mongo` to open the shell and run the `use "DATABASE_NAME"` to create your desired database.

 For easier access use something like `Robo3T`or something similar.
 Command line control of `mongo` is also an option, but is not covered by this readme.